 In the early 2000’s, an unexpected career twist happened for the Hibels.
 What began as a way to supplement their development salaries became a full time career shift.
-HigherEdJobs, a company Andy started with two friends from Penn State, began to explode.
+HigherEdJobs, a company Andy started with two friends from Penn State, began to explode and experience great success.
 Andy decided to take a brief hiatus from planned giving to pursue HigherEdJobs’ success.
 Today the three original founders still own and run the company and have 1,500,000 people a month coming to the website looking for jobs and over 5,000 colleges and universities a year posting their open positions.

 From both for profit and not-for-profit backgrounds, the Hibels were presented with opportunities to serve nonprofits in a governance capacity, notably a two-year term as president of the Chicago Council on Planned Giving.
 Philanthropically, the Hibels are passionate advocates of the hidden joys of careers in planned giving and have focused on fostering this path for others by establishing endowments at Indiana University McKinney School of Law for future planned giving professionals as well as scholarship funds to send professionals to the National Association of Charitable Gift Planners national conference.